mbod/comm4190_S24/syllabus.md

 Wolfram, S. (2023) *What Is ChatGPT Doing … and Why Does It Work?*.
 Blog post February 14, 2023

 -   <https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/>

+Christiansen, M.H. and Chater, N. (2022) *The Language Game: How Improvisation Created Language and Changed the World*.
+Basic Books.

 # Schedule